spatie/vue-table-component/README.md

 npm install vue-table-component --save
 ```

-Nxt you must register the component.
+Next you must register the component.
 The most common use case is to do that globally.

 ```js
 //in your app.js or similar file